xPeas Sign In | Sign Up

 Place » Historical Place

-Vua Ham Nghi, whose birth name was Nguyen Phuc Ung Lich, was the 9th emperor of the Nguyen Dynasty in Vietnam.
-He was born on August 3, 1871, and ascended to the throne in 1884 at the age of 13.
-His reign was short-lived and marked by resistance against French colonial rule.
+Hàm Nghi, whose birth name was Nguyễn Phúc Ung Lịch, was the ninth emperor of the Nguyễn dynasty in Vietnam.
+He was born on August 3, 1871, and ascended the throne in 1884 at the age of 13.
+His reign was short-lived and notable for his resistance against French colonial rule.

 24290 Thonac, France